knhnd/Credibility-Calculator/README.md

 # Credibility Assessment System
 This is a prototype system of the Credibility Assessment System.
-This system is implemented for an experiment of our reseaches.
+This system is implemented for an experiment.
+This is the most basic aplication of our research.
+And the method of this system is based on the paper "An Implementation Method of the Credibility Calculation System for Emergency such as Natural Disasters".
+But the method is improved little by little.